palantir/conjure/docs/getting_started.md

 }
 ```

+_Check the GitHub releases page to find the latest version of [conjure](https://github.com/palantir/conjure/releases), [conjure-java](https://github.com/palantir/conjure-java/releases), [conjure-typescript](https://github.com/palantir/conjure-typescript/releases)._

-_Note: this boilerplate can be omitted if you supply version numbers for each dependency elsewhere.
-[See more](./gradle_decoupled_versions.md)._
+This boilerplate can be omitted if you supply version numbers for each dependency elsewhere.
+[See more](./gradle_decoupled_versions.md).

 Running `./gradlew tasks` should now show a Conjure group with some associated tasks: